olach/espresso-acf/README.md

 ## Installation

 1. Download and extract the zip
-2. Rename folder to ACF.sugar
-3. Double click the ACF.sugar file to install it
+2. Double click the ACF.sugar file to install it